stephengold/jme3-utilities/README.md

   it ... thank you yet again!
 + Paul Speed, for helpful insights which got me unstuck during debugging
-+ Rémy Bouquet (aka "nehon") for creating the BVH Retarget Project (parts of which are incorporated into the Wes library) and also for many helpful insights
++ Rémy Bouquet (aka "nehon") for creating the BVH Retarget Project (parts of which are incorporated into the Wes library) and co-creating KinematicRagdollControl (on which DynamicAnimControl is based) and also for many helpful insights
++ Normen Hansen (aka "normen") for creating most of the jme3-bullet library (on which Minie is based) and also for helpful insights
 + Alexandr Brui (aka "javasabr") for a solving a problem with the de-serialization of SkyControl
 + the brave souls who volunteered to be alpha testers for SkyControl, including: